PrincetonCS-UCA/intro-lab-website/content/blog/sub-swap-marketplace.md

 | 6 | 32 |
 | 7+ | 30 |

-Every semester, users receive 400 credits, plus any unused credits from prior semesters.
+Every semester, users receive 300 credits, plus any unused credits from prior semesters.
 Your credit count is displayed in the navigation bar.

 ## How to create a request

 1. Every semester, Lab TA administrators will populate the platform with your permanent shift assignments, which you can view on the "Profile" page.
 2. To create a request, click the "Request" button next to the shift and enter the date you want covered.
-You will be shown the price, and if you have enough credits, you can submit the request.
+If you have enough credits, it will display the price and you can submit the request.

 ## Accepting a request